lassedesignen - Fotolia

 "If you take the true SaaS products like Salesforce and SuccessFactors -- they do a pretty good job of that," he said.
 "I'm a SuccessFactors user, and I know when I log in it says, 'The spring 2016 package is available, would you like to upgrade to it?'"

 The fact that the vendor even asked that question means "we've stepped away from that wonderful thought process that it already updated itself," Appleby said.
-Customers have to choose when to implement the new functionality.
+Customers have to choose when to implement the functionality.
 They're elective upgrades, he said.

 In general, vendors upgrade their systems once, twice or even several times a year, Chatterjee said.
-For example, Salesforce will upgrade its system two or three times annually, while Oracle, Workday and NetSuite each come out with a new version about every nine months.
+For example, Salesforce will upgrade its system two or three times annually, while Oracle, Workday and NetSuite each come out with a version about every nine months.

 And companies considering SaaS-based ERP don't have as much control over the updates, so they can't always hold off on vendors' upgrades, said Adam Boyce, manager of IT strategy at Denver-based Panorama Consulting Solutions.